HorizenOfficial/evm-documentation/docs/02-connect/04-eon_block_explorer.md

 - **Transaction Status** - Indicates the status (Success or Error) details of the transaction.
 - **Transaction ID (hash)** - The unique identifier that validates the transaction.
 - **(Receiving) Address** - The recipient address of the transaction.
-- **Amount of tZEN** - The amount of tZEN transferred in the transaction.
+- **Amount of TZEN** - The amount of TZEN transferred in the transaction.
 - **Block Number** - The number assigned to the block.
 - **Elapsed timer for the block** - A timer that displays the elapsed time since the block creation.

 ### Fee Payment

-The blockchain fee is a tZEN-denoted fee that users are charged when processing transactions.
+The blockchain fee is a TZEN-denoted fee that users are charged when processing transactions.
 The fee is required to process the transaction on the Gobi Testnet and ensure that transfers arrive at their expected destination.
 The fees are aggregated and paid to forger nodes that have forged at least one block during the last withdrawal epoch.

 The EON Block Explorer highlights the Fee Payment transactions: